In distribution of electrical power, there are two concerns in choosing the size of the conductors that will carry the electrical current:

 Now we explore a 10-AWG conductor at its maximum rated current of 55-Amperes in a 12-Volt system

 Length-in-Feet = 0.36-Volt / [1-Ohm/1,000-feet) x 55-Ampere] Length-in-Feet = 6.54-feet

 Because this is the total length of the conductors, in a two-way circuit, the maximum distance that a 10-AWG conductor could carry its rated 55-Amperes before the voltage drop in a 12-Volt system exceeded 3-percent is only 3.25-feet.

 Now we explore a current of only 15-Amperes, which is the rated current for 10-AWG when used in power distribution (according to the table mentioned above).
 (See the footnotes in the table for the criteria used to obtain this rating.)
 Recalculating the Length-in-Feet for the 10-AWG conductor before we reach the maximum voltage drop of 3-percent in a 12-Volt system, we have

 Length-in-Feet = (0.36-Volt x 1000) / (15-Ampere x 1-Ohm) = 24-feet

-Again, for a two-way circuit, this value is divided in two, and we see that a 10-AWG conductor can be used to distribute 15-Amperes in a 12-Volt system for only a maximum distance of 12-feet.
+Again, for a two-conductor circuit, this distance value is divided in two (because the conductor length will be twice the distance) and we see that a 10-AWG conductor can be used to distribute 15-Amperes in a 12-Volt system for only a maximum distance of 12-feet.